Call for Proposals 2022

 1) Following a call for proposals, interested applicants must complete the Expression of Interest form, to determine whether the SDRCC’s present interests and available funds permit consideration of a full proposal;

 2) Only invited proposals will be considered and reviewed.
-Applicants must submit a full proposal of maximum 15 pages that details their project following item 3.b) of the Safe Sport Research Program Guidelines.
+Applicants must submit a full proposal of maximum 15 pages that details their project following item 3.b) of the Abuse-Free Sport Research Grant Program Guidelines.

 Key Dates and Deadlines